SP1

 Rust Version Errors

-If you are using a library that has an MSRV (minimum supported rust version) of 1.76.0 or higher, you may encounter an error like this when building your program.
+If you are using a library that has an MSRV specified, you may encounter an error like this when building your program.

 package `alloy v0.1.1 cannot be built because it requires rustc 1.76 or newer, while the currently active rustc version is 1.75.0-nightly`

-• If you're using cargo prove build directly, pass the --ignore-rust-version flag:
+• If using cargo prove build directly, pass the --ignore-rust-version flag:

 cargo prove build --ignore-rust-version